Salem Assli: Career

-Martial Arts
+Martial arts

 Salem Assli was the first Frenchman to graduate and be certified as a Senior Full instructor in Jun Fan Gung Fu Jeet Kune Do and the Filipino martial arts under Dan Inosanto.
 In 1986 he received his first teaching certificates in both Jun Fan Jeet Kune Do and Filipino martial arts.
 Salem also studied Muay Thai under Ajarn Chai Sirisute (President of Thai Boxing Association in the USA) and earned his instructorship from the Thai Boxing Association of America.
 He then became the first Muay Thai instructor of the Inosanto International Instructors Association.
 Salem trained with the son of Bruce Lee, Brandon Lee at the Inosanto Academy.
 He was the Thai pads holder during Brandon's examination in Thai boxing.
 Salem also gave martial arts private lessons to Hollywood actor Fred Ward.

 Dan Inosanto encouraged Salem to master the art of his homeland, Savate, so that he could teach it to the students of the Inosanto Academy and worldwide.
-His first step into the world of French Savate started with an old book that Inosanto lent him - “Boxe Francaise history and tradition” by Bernard Plasait (Student of Count Pierre Baruzy), Golden Glove of French Boxing, two times French champion.
-He continues researching Savate along his life, particularly traditional old-style Savate.
+His first step into the world of French Savate started with an old book that Inosanto lent him – Boxe Francaise History and Tradition by Bernard Plasait (Student of Count Pierre Baruzy), Golden Glove of French Boxing, two-time French champion.
+He continued researching Savate along his life, particularly traditional old-style Savate.
 Back in France Salem earned his 1st degree Silver Glove from France's National Technical Director, Bob Alix.
 Salem finished first in his class of 50 students, acquiring the highest grading, all without previously having an instructor or a teacher.
 One year later in Los Angeles, Salem earned the prestigious diploma of Professeur of Savate Boxe Francaise and his 2nd degree Silver Glove along with members of the French Elite Team such as Richard Sylla and Robert Paturel.